Ross' Goose

 IUCN Listing: Least concern - increasing population

-Winter Habitat During the wintertime, they tend to live near agricultural lands and shallow wetlands
+Winter Habitat: During the wintertime, they tend to live near agricultural lands and shallow wetlands

 Food: During the winter time, they forage grass and while flying south they typically feed on grains.